Buildings

 GREEN BUILDINGS

-As the university continues its rapid growth and construction of new buildings, it is important that sustainability be a factor.
+As the university continues its rapid growth and construction of new buildings, it is important to incorporate sustainability into the planning, design, and construction processes.
 By designing smarter and more efficient buildings, or upgrading older buildings, we strive to be consistent and use proven best practices.

-UNC Charlotte has developed a Design Manual to help with these things.
+UNC Charlotte has developed a Design Manual to help guide these planning and implementation processes.
 The University is continually assessing best practices that can be implemented on campus to ensure efficiency and a reduced impact on our surroundings.

 UNC Charlotte has certified the design and construction of 11 buildings (here is the current list) using two systems.
 Leadership in Energy and Environmental Design (LEED) is a certification from the US Green Building Council.
 There are four levels in LEED: certified, silver, gold, and platinum.
 Green Globes is a certification from the Green Building Initiative.
 There are four levels in Green Globes, designated by increasing numbers.
 The current practice is to pursue a LEED Gold rating for all new construction and major renovation projects that are larger than 20,000 square feet.